 Adolescent Development and Parenting during Transitions (ADAPT) Lab

-The Adolescent Development and Parenting during Transitions (ADAPT) Lab is seeking undergraduate research assistants.
-Students have opportunities to gain valuable research experience in the areas of adolescent stress, parent-adolescent communication, and adolescent sleep.
+The Adolescent Development and Parenting during Transitions (ADAPT) Lab investigates adolescent stress and coping, parent-adolescent relationships and communication, and parent and adolescent sleep.
 Students will participate in lab meetings and may assist with any of the following: data collection; data management and coding (e.g., entry, cleaning, analysis) of survey, interview, and observational data; literature reviews; translating research findings for families.

 Family Resiliency Center Research Projects